buttleofx/ButtleOFX/README.md

 	buttleofx/buttleofx

 ```
-This will run the image with the host `user and user groups`.
+ButtleOFX image is executed with the host user and groups.

-The `home` user folder is mounted with `read-write` permissions.
+The `home` folder is mounted with read-write permissions.

-`/etc/passwd and /etc/group` are mounted to provide to the container host users and groups informations (`read-only`)
+`/etc/passwd and /etc/group` are also mounted to provide host users and groups informations to the container (read-only).

 ### Development